 The following clip is from a talk Herring gave at the Baker Institute for Public Policy at Rice University (Herring, 2011),

-This video is a recording of Herring as she seems to express some concerns about how Julia Roberts represents her in our movie:
+This video is a recording of Herring expressing concerns about how Julia Roberts represents her in our movie:

 Black-tie optional mid-week, in the middle of summer?
 What hostess would make such an audacious request of dinner guests, including advising the women to wear “gowns, jewels, bring out the bling, ladies!”
 (Hodge,2014).

-Professing to be Christian, Herring said that even Christ liked to have a good time.
-Never had the Greek Fates been so overwhelmed than the day Joanne met Mr. Charlie Wilson.
+Professing herself as a Christian, Herring said that even Christ liked to have a good time.
+Even Greek Fates may never have been so overwhelmed as the day Joanne met Mr. Charlie Wilson.